rsdoiel/antenna/archives/2025/weather_2025.07.md

 ---

-## SPC Feb 19, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Feb 20, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-02-19, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0642 AM CST Wed Feb 19 2025
+0616 AM CST Thu Feb 20 2025

-Valid 191300Z - 201200Z
+Valid 201300Z - 211200Z

-...NO SEVERE THUNDERSTORM AREAS FORECAST...
+...NO THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Severe thunderstorms appear unlikely through tonight.
+Thunderstorms are not expected through tonight.

 ...Synopsis and Discussion...
-A semi-organized cluster of thunderstorms remains off the southeastern LA Coast this morning.
-This activity will track towards, and eventually reach, the west-central FL Peninsula later this afternoon.
-Nearly all guidance shows rapid weakening of the convective cluster as it moves over cooler shelf waters and approaches the FL Coast.
-The 12Z TBW sounding, along with various NAM/RAP forecast soundings this afternoon from Tampa Bay and vicinity, show rather poor low/mid-level lapse rates, which should hamper development of any more than weak instability inland.
-While low/deep-layer flow appears conditionally favorable for organized convection along/very near the coast, the meager thermodynamic environment should limit the overall threat for severe wind gusts.
-Still, an occasional strong gust may occur as the cluster weakens.
+Surface high pressure will remain over much of the central CONUS today, as a cold front clears south FL and the Keys.
+Dry and/or stable conditions will prevail for a large majority of the CONUS, with minimal thunderstorm potential.
+One possible exception may be across parts of the central Rockies as a shortwave trough moves over this region through the afternoon.
+Still, with limited moisture present, overall thunderstorm potential should remain less than 10 percent across this region.

 ..Gleason/Dean..
-02/19/2025
+02/20/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>